blackwell-systems/error-envelope/README.md

 ## Overview

-- **anyhow integration**: Automatic conversion from anyhow::Error to structured HTTP responses
+- **anyhow integration**: Automatic conversion from anyhow::Error into error_envelope::Error at the HTTP boundary
 - **Axum support**: Implements IntoResponse for seamless API error handling
 - **Consistent error format**: One predictable JSON structure for all HTTP errors
 - **Typed error codes**: 18 standard codes as a type-safe enum